 In a nut shell, it all comes down to this – a lease can be financially restrictive, and those restrictions significantly reduce the liquidity of the money you have in your home.
 The banks know this, and so do buyers.
 These factors suppress demand.
 If you own the land, restrictions are loosened and demand goes up.
 A home at Mini Lakes will certainly present more value than other similar communities because you own the land.

-For a look at what the real estate market is like at the park, take a look at some of the homes for sale in Mini Lakes.
+If you’re considering a move in the near future, take a look at some of the homes for sale in Mini Lakes.